How much does a new driveway cost? We explain how to budget for a brand new entrance

 - Extra features: While adding lights, borders, or landscaping can improve the appearance, it can also raise the expense of the project.

-- Regulations and permits Complying with local regulations, obtaining permits, or obtaining planning permission – where required – will increase the project's cost.
+- Regulations and permits: Complying with local regulations, obtaining permits, or obtaining planning permission for driveways (where required) will increase the project's cost.
 Make sure your driveway complies with regulations.

 - Removal of the existing driveway: If a replacement driveway is required, any quotations should cover the driveway's removal and legal disposal.
 This process will raise the project's total cost.

 - Drainage requirements: Additional drainage solutions may be required, depending on the site's particular requirements and building regulations.
-In order to avoid water collecting which can shorten the driveway's lifespan, proper drainage – such as an ACO channel and possibly a soakaway – is crucial.
+In order to avoid water collecting which can shorten the driveway's lifespan, proper drainage – such as an ACO channel and possibly a soakaway for a driveway – is crucial.

-A driveway measuring 4.8 x 2.4m (11.52m2) should require five bags of MOT Type 1 Sub Base Bulk Bags (if excavating to a 150mm depth) costing approximately £425.
+A driveway measuring 4.8 x 2.4m (11.52m2) should require five bags of MOT Type 1 Sub Base Bulk Bags, such as this one from Wickes (if excavating to a 150mm depth), costing approximately £425.
 A heavy duty weed membrane will cost £52 and cover up to 25m2.

 Factor in some simple plant machinery (such as wacker plate) from a tool hire company – approximately £64 for a weekend hire – and your base should be ready for the desired driveway material.